2025 FESTIVAL LINE-UP

 7:00pm - 8:15pm

-157 Canal StreetRetired Nevele bellhop Alejandro Morales has some very special guests to check in to the festival!
+14 Market StreetRetired Nevele bellhop Alejandro Morales has some very special guests to check in to the festival!
 Share some laughs with a handful of talented out-of-owners hand-picked by the Borscht Belt Museum’s own comedy curator.
-Featuring standup comedy from: Rachel Barnes, Emily Epstein, Dorian Vasquez, Matt Hyams, and Alejandro Morales
+Featuring standup comedy from: Rachel Barnes, Emily Epstein White, Dorian Vasquez, Matt Hyams, and Alejandro Morales

 -